How to Start a Bike Rental Business

 Step 4: Select your Location

 Your location is critical to the success of the business.
 You need to be in an area where tourists frequent and near hotels and other attractions.
 You may even be able to partner with a hotel to rent your bikes from their location.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits

-While there are no licenses specifically for bike rental businesses, there will be general business licenses and permits your business may need, such as a sales tax permit and an Employer Identification Number.
+Additionally, there will be general business licenses and permits your business may need, such as a business license, sales tax permit, and an Employer Identification Number.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a bike rental business is another.
 In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.